kadriyebarlak/kadriyebarlak/README.md

 <h1 align="center">Hi 👋, I'm Kadriye!</h1>

+I am a software engineer specializing in backend development.
+I aim to bring positive energy to both my work and life.
+Let’s connect and create something amazing together! 🌾🍃

 <!--
 **kadriyebarlak/kadriyebarlak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.